efthymiosD/preference-service/README.md

 curl -X POST http://localhost:8080/api/v1/preferences -d "{\"applicationId\":1, \"clientId\":2, \"propertyName\":\"test\"}" -H "Content-Type: application/json"

-## Other
+## Important information

 ·  The application is using an in memory H2 Database for persisting preferences.

-·  The database is initialized with some data during application bootstrap only for testing reasons.
+·  The database is initialized with some data during application bootstrap mainly for testing reasons.
+(See resources/data.sql)

 ·  H2-console is enabled and can be found on: http://localhost:8080/h2-console

-·  The application is using as composite primary key the ApplicationID and ClientID.
+·  The application is designed to use a composite primary key of ApplicationID and ClientID.